For a lovely smooth and creamy shake, Purition is best served blended with milk or a non-dairy alternative.

 Coconut Milk Alternative

 Made from the flesh of a coconut, this is a good source of natural fat that’s high in fibre and holds plenty of vitamins and minerals.
 Blend with Purition and you get a lovely creamy, refreshing taste.
 Our favourite combo was coconut milk and chocolate Purition – like a Bounty bar yet healthier!
 We tried Koko Dairy Free (Unsweetened) and Alpro Coconut (Original).
 Both blended well for a tasty shake, but Koko had the edge for us with its higher coconut content (7% vs 5.3% coconut milk) and less sugar (1.9 vs 0.2g).

 Oat Milk Alternative

-Purition blended with oat milk gives a lovely creamy taste.
-The sugar content can be quite high, so chose a brand where this is naturally occurring not added.
-We were impressed with Oatly.
-The taste doesn’t overpower Purition and they have a short, simple ingredients list with a fair amount of oats.
-Combine Oatly with Purition (Strawberry tastes particularly amazing!) and you get a good dose of fibre.
-This helps to slow digestion and keep hunger pangs at bay for longer, so no more snacking in between meals!
+Purition blended with oat milk gives a lovely, creamy taste.
+The sugar content can be quite high, so chose a brand where this is naturally occurring and not added.
+We tried and were impressed with Oatly.
+The taste wasn’t enough to overpower Purition and they have a short, simple ingredients deck with a decent quota of oats.
+Combine Oatly with Strawberry Purition (tastes particularly amazing!) and you get a good dose of fibre, which helps slow digestion, keeping hunger pangs at bay for longer – no more snacking in between meals!